sophchoe/Binary_Classification_Pennylane_Keras/README.md

 # Fraud Detection
-Binary classification of genuine vs fraudulent for credit card transactions.
+Binary classification of genuine vs fraudulent for credit card transactions using classical-quantum hybrid model.

 This code is a Keras-Pennylane implementation of the "Supervised quantum neural networks" proposed in "Continuous-variable quantum neural networks". https://arxiv.org/pdf/1806.06871v1.pdf The original implementation using Strawberry Fields and Tensorflow is found here. https://github.com/XanaduAI/quantum-neural-networks/blob/master/fraud_detection/fraud_detection.py Thanks to Pennylane Tensorflow plug-in, we can easily convert quantum circuits into Keras layers and use Keras's built in loss and optimizer functions.